How do I brief a case?

 Be prepared to mark up the opinion.
 As you read the opinion, identify and note the components discussed above.
 Some students prefer to do this by underlining or highlighting with different colored pens or highlighters.
 For example, you might choose to mark procedural information in pink, the legal issue in yellow, the facts in orange, and so on.
 Other students prefer to use a single color pen and mark up the case in the margins.
 For example, you can write “P” next to procedural information, “I” next to the issue, “F” next to the facts, and so on.

 Although many students today tend to type up their case briefs on a computer, there are definite advantages to handwriting your briefs.
 When you type a brief, it’s easier to simply transcribe text from the opinion and end up with a fairly long, multi-page brief—much longer than what you are aiming for.
-When you handwrite, on the other hand, you’ll be more thoughtful about what you choose to write down, and this requires you to mentally separate the wheat from the chafe.
+When you handwrite, on the other hand, you’ll be more thoughtful about what you choose to write down, and this requires you to mentally separate what is and what is not important.
 Further, there’s a substantial body of psychological research suggesting that students who handwrite notes exhibit greater comprehension and retention of the material that they are learning.
 While typing may seem faster and more efficient, handwriting your case briefs is something that you should at least try.

 What is book briefing?